Naveenpasladi0/agille_manifesto_principles/README.md

-# agille_manifesto_principles
-Agile Manifesto and Principles in Quality Assurance (QA)
+# Agile Manifesto and Principles in Quality Assurance (QA)